ByteRookie/AGS_Service/README.md

 AGS evaluates several conditions to decide when to play and which speaker should be primary:

 1. **update_ags_status** checks if `zone.home` is empty unless `disable_zone` is enabled.
 If nobody is home the status becomes `OFF`.
 2. When a `schedule_entity` is defined the status follows its state.
-With `schedule_override` disabled the system turns `OFF` whenever the schedule is off.
+With `schedule_override` disabled the system turns `OFF` whenever the schedule is off and resets to `default_on` when it switches back on.
 3. Devices can define `override_content`.
 When a playing device's `media_content_id` contains this text the service switches to `Override` and that device becomes the primary speaker.
 4. If any active room has a TV that is on, status changes to `ON TV`.
 5. Otherwise the status is simply `ON`.